 One Step at a Time

-San Diego Zoo Global works with local communities in Africa to relocate elephants into safer habitats, provide anti-poaching patrols, and combat the ivory trade through alternate sources of income, including conservation work.
+San Diego Zoo Global works with communities in Africa to relocate elephants into safer habitats, provide anti-poaching patrols, and combat the ivory trade with alternate sources of income, including conservation work.

 Pounds of food an adult elephant typically eats every day.